Our Programs—Delivered at the UNC Denver Center at Lowry

 This is a Work and Learn Program.
 Here’s What We Mean:

 All Center students spend their mornings in a classroom teacher apprenticeship position - all four years.
 Students receive pay as well as college credit for this experience.
 That means they are part of the school environment as working, contributing staff members while they complete their college education.
 During the entire four years, each Center student is mentored by a retired master teacher who offers guidance and support for the classroom apprenticeship experience.

-Afternoons are spent in academic classes at the Center.
-For those enrolled in the elementary education program, students major in a liberal arts degree with a concentration in English as a Second Language, which gives them a broad foundation for teaching and learning when working with a wide-variety of students.
-Classes in learning how to teach all subject areas to children are offered from the very start—not reserved until the junior and senior years as in most teacher prep programs.
+Elementary Education students major in a liberal arts degree with a concentration in English as a Second Language, which gives them a broad foundation for teaching and learning when working with a wide-variety of students.
+Classes covering how to teach each subject area to children are offered from the very start—not reserved until the junior and senior years as in most teacher prep programs.
 Students can bring what they learn in the teaching methods classes into their apprenticeship classrooms immediately—putting into practice what they learn and seeing for themselves what works.

-For those choosing to major in special education, a similar liberal arts teacher apprenticeship program is provided along with courses in special education theory, practice and pedagogy to ensure teachers have the breadth of knowledge needed to be a special education teacher.
+The Special Education major/licensure combines a liberal arts teacher apprenticeship with courses in special education theory, practice and pedagogy to ensure teachers have the breadth of knowledge needed to be a special education teacher.
 Upon completion of the program, university students have the opportunity to become licensed as K–12 Special Educators with Generalist Endorsement.
-All Center students also take advantage of special seminars in educational technology, classroom management, tapping instructional resources found in the metropolitan area, along with a variety of helpful learning experiences.
+All Center students also take advantage of special seminars in educational technology and classroom management—tapping instructional resources found in the metropolitan area, along with a variety of helpful learning experiences.
 Special education graduates are eligible for the added K–6 Elementary Education endorsement, after taking and successfully passing an Elementary Content Exam.
 Additional course work may or may not be required.